-(a) What happened 500 million years ago to create mountains? (b) Why does slate come in many different colours? (c) For what purpose did the workers use explosives in the quarrying process? (d) What might workers have used instead of their hammers and chisels? (e) What is the shape of a 'roof slate' AND what is its normal size? (f\ Why can slate be esfely used in asigned labe?
-Give two details (f) Why can slate be safely used in science labs?
-Give two details.
-[1] (g) What caused a greater need for slates to cover roofs during the Industrial Revolution?
-Give two details. (h) According to the chart, which part of the world received the greatest quantity of roof slates (11) from north Wales AND what quantity was sent there? (i) Where can visitors discover everything about Dinorwig Quarry?[1]
-[Total: 11]
+(a) What happened 500 million years ago to create mountains? (b) Why does slate come in many different colours?
+[1] (c) For what purpose did the workers use explosives in the quarrying process? (d) [1] What might workers have used instead of their hammers and chisels? (e) What is the shape of a 'roof slate' AND what is its normal size?
+(6) (f) Why can slate be safely used in science labs?
+Give two details. (g) [1] What caused a greater need for slates to cover roofs during the Industrial Revolution?
+Give two details. (h) [2] According to the chart, which part of the world received the greatest quantity of roof slates from north Wales AND what quantity was sent there? (i) Where can visitors discover everything about Dinorwig Quarry?
+[1] (j) The slate industry in North Wales grew and declined between the 18th and 20th centuries.
+Give four details of this growth and decline, with dates.
+[4] [Total: 15]